Ho Chi Minh to Angkor Wat Cycle

 Itinerary

-Day 1 : Arrive In Ho Chi Minh City
+Day 1 : Arrive in Ho Chi Minh City

 Location: Ho Chi Minh City